Neuropsychological Assessment services (ages 17-90) with expertise in:

-Neuropsychological assessment is used to evaluate an individual’s level of cognitive (mental) functioning in areas such as intelligence, attention and concentration, memory, language, visuospatial ability, reasoning, executive functions, and other domains.
-Psychological functioning, including emotional functioning and/or personality, is also typically assessed.
+Neuropsychological assessment is used to evaluate an individual’s level of cognitive (mental) functioning in areas such as intelligence, attention and concentration, memory, language, visuospatial ability, reasoning, and executive functions.
+Psychological functioning is also assessed as a part of the process.

-Neuropsychological assessment can help identify the cause or causes of cognitive difficulties, such as memory loss or problems with concentration.
+Neuropsychological assessment can help identify the cause or causes of cognitive difficulties.
 It can also provide a profile of a client’s cognitive strengths and weaknesses, a baseline against which changes in a client’s cognitive abilities may be measured, and can help explain the relationship between a client’s cognitive difficulties and his or her everyday functioning.

 What happens during the Assessment